 Q: I have been diagnosed with an early womb cancer.
 What happens now?

 A: Everyone with a womb cancer (or any gynae cancer) is discussed at the gynae oncology multi-disciplinary team (MDT) meeting, which happens every week at your hospital.
 The MDT meeting means that everyone involved in looking after cancer patients (consultants, surgeons, clinical nurse specialists, radiation therapists, chemotherapy nurses) decide together what the plan of action is for you.
 These meetings continue to happen every week by video–conferencing, with all your doctors present.
-There is evidence that losing weight, if needed, can improve the course of your disease and we would encourage you to maintain a health weight to improve your outcome.

 Prior to COVID-19: People with early stage womb cancers would have an operation called a hysterectomy (removal of the womb).
 An early womb cancer will not have spread outside of the womb, meaning a hysterectomy is often the only treatment needed.